nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ## 14.3.3 Testing the connection to Management Security Server

-This block tests communication with the Management Security Server, including capability to send management requests (such as client registration, client disable, ...).
+This block tests communication with the Management Security Server, including capability to send management requests (such as client register, client disable, ...).

 Field descriptions:
 - **Current Client** - the current Security Server owner.
 - **REST/SOAP** - `SOAP`.
 - **Target Instance** - the local Security Server instance.
-- **Target Client** - the Management Security Server client.
+- **Target Client** - the Management Security Server Provider.
 - **Target Security server** - if management services are registered on multiple Security Servers, the user is able to select the desired target Security Server.

-✔ Everything ok - indicates that there are no network, configuration, or certificate issues preventing communication with the Management Security Server client.
+✔ Everything ok - indicates that there are no network, configuration, or certificate issues preventing communication with the Management Security Server Provider.

 ## 15 Operational Monitoring